Best Wi-Fi 7 routers of 2026: The future of Wi-Fi is here

 Reasons to avoid

-Read our full TP-Link Deco BE85 review
+Read our full TP-Link Deco BE85 review.

-How we test Wi-Fi 7 routers
+How we test the best Wi-Fi 7 routers

 As part of our networking reviews at Tom’s Guide, we thoroughly test and evaluate each of the Wi-Fi routers we review.
 From detailing the setup procedure to drilling down into the customizability of each router, we spend plenty of hands-on time before publishing our reviews.